The Top Ten of the most venomous species of snakes in the world live in Australia.

 The Taipan is a very large, very venomous snake, but the chances of a person being bitten and killed are extremely low.
 More people are killed in Australia every year by horses or bee stings than from snake bite.
 If we leave snakes alone, they will leave us alone.

-Anyone out and about in the Australian bush should carry a couple of broad elastic pressure bandages.
+Anyone out and about in the Australian bush should carry a couple of broad elastic pressure bandages and become familiar with the first aid procedures to follow after any snake bite.

-Coastal Taipans are common in many parts of their range, and are not considered to be endangered.
+Coastal taipans are common in many parts, and are not considered to be endangered.
 In many areas they have probably increased in abundance since human settlement because of the proliferation of introduced animals like rats and mice.

 All snakes in Australia are protected by law.
 In Queensland the Nature Conservation Act (1992) prohibits killing or capturing wild snakes (unless they are threatening life).
 Any snakes in captivity have been bred and sold by licensed breeders.